chtrembl/azure-cloud/petstore/README.md

 # Azure Pet Store Reference Guide

-Often times it is handy to have an N-Tiered Azure archtitected deployment ready to go and since it is usually hard to find one that hits many of the App Dev Services of Azure, I've decided to build one.
+Often times it is handy to have an N-Tiered Azure archtitected deployment ready to go, complete with functional code, CI/CD and various services for you to expirement with.
+Since it is usually hard to find one that hits many of the App Dev Services of Azure, I've decided to build one.
 Perhaps you're learning new technologies, giving demos, looking for a prototype or simply just curious, these guides will get you on your way to running a full Hypothetical Azure Pet Store Application using the Azure technologies illustrated below.
 Already built are two applications that we will be deploying to Azure App Service ([petstoreapp](https://github.com/chtrembl/azure-cloud/tree/main/petstore/petstoreapp)) and Azure Kubernetes Service ([petstoreservice](https://github.com/chtrembl/azure-cloud/tree/main/petstore/petstoreservice)).
 We will first build and run these two apps (N-Tiered) locally (optional) and slowly add in the other services depicted (Azure B2C, Application Insights, API Management, Key Vault etc...).
 These two applications were built with Java/Spring Boot and while the guides are not necessarily focused on coding (not required) you are encouraged to build/deploy them locally to get the full developer experience.
-You can however use Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
+You can however use Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you and make changes directly in your cloud repository instead of locally.

 ![](https://github.com/chtrembl/azure-cloud/blob/main/petstore/petstore_architecture.png?raw=true)

-The objective is to showcase the many uses of App Dev Services within Azure.
-Below are some of the useful scenarios that are currently available in these guides:
+As mentioned above, the objective is for you to be able to learn and showcase the many uses of App Dev Services within Azure.
+Below are some of the useful scenarios that are currently available in these guides.

 - CI/CD into Azure App Service & Azure Kubernetes Service using Azure DevOps Pipelines and GitHub Actions